mbodale/mbodale.github.io/README.md

     lightwaverf firmware

-The first time you try to pair a device from the computer look out for the "pair with this device" message on the wifi link lcd screen, and click the button to accept.
+The first time you try to pair a device from the computer look out for the "pair with this device" message on the WiFi link LCD screen, and click the button to accept.

 Note that if you are already using the iPhone/other app, then your device pairings may already be done.
 The wifilink is a single transmitter from the actual device's perspective - all clients (so your iPhone and PC running this ruby program) are the same thing.